zw1454/cs107-FinalProject/docs/milestone2.md

 ### Classes

+ - Variable - A class that mimics the behavior of a node in the computational graph.
+When initialized, a dual number class is a single variable with user specified value.
  - Variables - A class that contains several dual number classes based on user's specification.
 This is to handle the case when the objective function is multivariate.
 The number of dual numbers contained is the number of variables used to form the objective function.
- - Variable - A class that mimics the behavior of a node in the computational graph.
-When initialized, a dual number class is a single variable with user specified value.
+We will focus on implementing the multi-variable case in the future.

 ### Methods and Name Attributes

-The Variable class will contain the following methods and attributes.
-We plan to overload all elementary operations to handle dual number computation under DualNumbers.
+The Variable class contains the following dunder methods and attributes.

- - `__init__(self, value)` will initialize the current value to be the user specified initial value via `self.value`.
+ - `__init__(self, value)` initialize the current value to be the user specified initial value via `self.value`.
 It will also set the initial derivative via `self.der = 1`.
- - `__add__(self, other)` will add the values and derivatives by creating a new dual number class with updated attributes.
+ - `__add__(self, other)` adds the values and derivatives by creating a new dual number class with updated attributes.
  - `__radd__(self, other)` will handle the case of constant addition with a dual number.
- - `__mul__(self, other)` will multiply the values and mimic the product derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__mul__(self, other)` multiplies the values and mimic the product derivative rule for derivatives by creating a new dual number class with updated attributes.
- - `__rmul__(self, other)` will handle the case of constant multiplication with a dual number.
+ - `__rmul__(self, other)` handles the case of constant multiplication with a dual number.
- - `__truediv__(self, other)` will divide the values and mimic the division derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__truediv__(self, other)` divides the values and mimic the division derivative rule for derivatives by creating a new dual number class with updated attributes.
- - `__pow__(self, other)` will give the power of the values and mimic the power derivative rule for derivatives by creating a new dual number class with updated attributes.
+ - `__pow__(self, other)` gives the power of the values and mimic the power derivative rule for derivatives by creating a new dual number class with updated attributes.

-For AD it would be a short method to figure out if it is using forward or reverse mode and pass it to the forward or backward mode class implementations.
- - `forward()`: Use forward mode to evaluete the derivative of the objective function.
- - `reverse()`: Use reverse mode to evaluete the derivative of the objective function.

-(Tentative) Within the foward and backward node classes:
- - Method to make the computational graph
- - method to iterate over the compuational graph
- - method to evaluate that nodes value (str8 up or derivative version)
+ -`__neg__(self)` allows us to use the `-` operator to negate a Variable object.

+ -`__sub__(self, other)` subtracts the values and derivatives by creating a new dual number class with updated attributed.

+ -`__rsub__(self, other)` handles the case of constant subtraction to dual number and ordering issues.

+### Elementary Functions

+To have trig. and other key elementary functions work on our dual number objects, we included elementary functions in overLoad.py so that they are now callable in the form of ad.function_name().
+The elementary functions we overloaded are..

+ - `sin(x)` - the sine function of `x`
+ - `cos(x)` - the cosine function of `x`
+ - `tan(x)` - the tangent function of `x`
+ - `arcsin(x)` - the inverse sine function of `x`
+ - `arccos(x)` - the inverse sine function of `x`
+ - `arctan(x)` - the inverse tangent function of `x`
+ - `exp(x)` - the exponential function of form $e^x$
+ - `log(x)` - the logorithmic function of `x`
+ - `log2(x)` - the logorithmic base 2 function of `x`
+ - `log10(x)` - the logorithmic base 10 function of `x`
+ - `sqrt(x)` - the square root of `x`

+For the elementary functions overloaded, `x` can be of type Variable, integer, or float.

  ### Dependencies
-**HOW DO WE ACTUALLY USE THE REQUIREMENTS.txt**

- ### Elementary Functions

-To have elementary functions work on our dual number objects, we included elementary functions in overLoad.py so that they are now callable in the form of ad.function_name.
+We have a dependency built on [numpy](https://numpy.org/).
+In this release, we issued a `requirements.txt` file which contains the dependency, and allows the user to install the package.

 ## Licensing
 This software is licensed under the GNU General Public License.
 This Copyleft license allows users to use and modify our software and, as stated on the GNU GPL website, says that "anyone who redistributes the software, with or without changes, must pass along the freedom to further copy and change it."
 As beneficiaries of free software, we would like to makes ours free as well.

 More on this particular license can be found here: https://www.gnu.org/licenses/gpl-3.0.html

 ## Future Features

+In this milestone, we successfully implemented  forward mode AD.
+This release only handles AD for scalar functions of scalars.
+For future work we will implement Forward mode AD with vector functions of vectors which will increase complexity.
+To make these changes, we plan on working more with numpy arrays and lists.

+We plan on extending our package by using forward mode AD to implement gradient based optimization methods , and writing backward mode AD into our library.
+To implement backward mode we will likely have to explicitly define the computational graph structure and build upon the Variable class we created for this release.